-But sometimes, by lacking enough awareness, there will arise any emergency.
+But sometimes, by lacking enough awareness, there will arise an emergency.
 It can happen while grilling with charcoal.
 So you must know what to do if you face any emergency situation.

-If you cook too many fatty meats, the meat fats can stick to the grill’s rack and come touch the hot charcoal and make fire.
+If you cook too many fatty meats, the meat fats can stick to the grill’s rack and come to touch the hot charcoal and make a fire.

-If you have some sand beside the cooking space, take some sand and throw it to the grill.
+If you have some sand beside the cooking space, take some sand and throw it onto the grill.
 Sand helps to put out the fire.

-Don’t throw water to the grill because it helps to spread the grease, and it spreads fire flame.
+Don’t throw water into the grill because it helps to spread the grease, and it spreads the fire.

 How Can You Save Unused Charcoal

-I have mentioned before if you want to use half burn or unused charcoal, you have to keep them separately in aluminum foil.
+What to do with your charcoal after grilling?
+I have mentioned before if you want to use half-burn or unused charcoal, you have to keep them separately in aluminum foil.

 - Before putting out the grill, make ready a full bucket of cold water.
-(You have to use a metal bucket as you keep hot charcoal there.
+(You must use a charcoal basket to keep hot charcoal there.
 So don’t use a plastic bucket)

 - With the help of the tongs, take all the unused charcoal one by one.

-- Sink the hot charcoals in the bucket to be cool.
-It can take 45-60 seconds to be as cold as to hold with the finger.
+- Sink the hot charcoal in the bucket to be cool.
+It can take 45-60 seconds to be as cold as to hold with a finger.